c2lang/examples/README.md

 ```bash
 c2c
 ```
 in the directory of the example.
-The output can usually be found in a subdir 'output/test/'
+The output can be found in a subdir 'output/'

 ## comment_strip
 Tool to strip comment lines from c-like code